BlockstreamResearch/codex32/MasterSeed32.md

 		* If the threshold parameter is "0" then the share index, defined below, MUST have a value of "s" (or "S").
 	* An identifier consisting of 4 Bech32 characters.
 	* A share index, which is any Bech32 character.
 Note that a share index value of "s" (or "S") is special and denotes the unshared secret (see section "Unshared Secret").
 	* A payload which is a sequence of up to 74 Bech32 characters.
-(However, see long strings for an exception to this limit.)
+(However, see [Long MS32 Strings](#long-ms32-strings) for an exception to this limit.)
 	* A checksum which consists of 13 Bech32 characters as described below.

 As with Bech32 strings, an MS32 string MUST be entirely uppercase or entirely lowercase.
 The lowercase form is used when determining a character's value for checksum purposes.
 For presentation, lowercase is usually preferable, but uppercase SHOULD be used for handwritten MS32 strings.